Paper Mario: Color Splash: Reviews

 Paper Mario: Color Splash received "generally favorable reviews" according to review aggregator website Metacritic, scoring a 76/100 on the site.
+Fellow review aggregator OpenCritic assessed that the game received strong support, being recommended by 58% of critics.
+In Japan, four critics from Famitsu gave Color Splash a total score of 35 out of 40.
 The game was nominated for "Favorite Video Game" in the 2017 Kids' Choice Awards, but lost to Just Dance 2017.

 Many critics appreciated the game's written dialogue and comedic moments.
 Game Informer's Ben Reeves commented that the game was full of "belly-laugh moments" that paired well with its obscure plot points.
 He felt the combination of these made certain moments in the game unforgettable.
 Nintendo Life's Conor McMahon considered the writing to be a major increase in quality in comparison to Sticker Star, saying that the "scenes and interactions brim with humour, charm and imagination, making it an absolute joy to discover new people and places as you progress."
 GamesRadar+ reviewer Alex Jones considered the writing one of Color Splash's redeeming qualities.
 Terry Schwartz of IGN called Huey "endearing" and became emotionally attached to the character as the game progressed.
 However, they felt the story was generic in comparison to previous Paper Mario games, and was reminiscent of a Super Mario plot instead of being a memorable narrative.
 The characters, specifically the use of Toads, had mixed reception; although Miguel Concepcion of GameSpot applauded the comedic dialogue given by the Toads and their varied personalities, Conversely, Dan Ryckert of Giant Bomb disliked how every character was a Toad, and their individual traits failed to keep them individually unique.

 The game's graphics and papercraft worldbuilding received similar positive opinions.
 Miguel Concepcion noted how the transition to HD graphics made the paper-like visuals even more appealing than Sticker Star and praised the unique ways paper was used for worldbuilding elements, such as toilet paper and wrapping paper, and the interesting puzzle opportunities via overworld manipulation.
 Jones called the visuals of Color Splash "the purest distillation of the original Paper Mario style yet".
 They likened them to the Wii U games Yoshi's Woolly World and Kirby and the Rainbow Curse.